orbcode/orbuculum/README.md

 link is unidirectional (no opportunity for re-transmits).
 The following section provides evidence for the claim that the link is good;

-A test 'mule' sends data flat out to the link at the maximum data rate of 2.25Mbps using a loop like the one below;
+On blackmagic a test 'mule' sends data flat out to the link at the maximum data rate of 2.25Mbps using a loop like the one below;

     while (1)